-Whenever I work while on vacation I always pick a dedicated work area as it helps me to concentrate.
-This area is typically one that has a door I can close allowing me to get on with my job.
+Whenever I work while on vacation, I always pick a dedicated work area as it helps me to concentrate.
+This area typically has a door I can close, allowing me to get on with my job.
 Picking a dedicated work area is ideal if you want to send an ‘I’m working now’ message to your travel companions.
 Sticking with that dedicated work area also tells your brain that you’re in work mode, allowing you to reply to those emails, make those calls and generally get everything done.

 Leave your Work Phone Behind

-If you use your regular phone as your work phone then silence it or simply allow calls to go to voicemail.
-Trust me, you will feel better for ignoring those work-related calls.
+If you use your regular phone as your work phone, then silence it or allow calls to go to voicemail.
+Trust me; you will feel better for ignoring those work-related calls.